-Roasting a brisket in the oven is a pretty simple process, but to add depth of flavor there are a few things that should happen beforehand.
-I’ve watched and read my share of recipes from pitmasters across the states, and what most of them do ahead of time is rub their meat down in yellow mustard, followed by a dry spice rub.
+Oven Roasted Barbecue Brisket is a delightful meal made indoors.
+I’ve watched and read my share of recipes from pitmasters across the states, and what most of them do ahead of time is rub their meat down in yellow mustard, followed by a dry spice rub to create an outstanding piece of meat.
 It’s really a simple mixture of ingredients, mostly things that you probably have in your pantry, and it does wonders to a brisket, even when it’s cooked in the oven.

-After a quick massage and the meat goes directly in the oven with a little broth in the bottom of the pan, for a mini steam bath.
-In a few hours, a quick sear under the broiler happens, after you apply a bit of barbecue sauce, and it’s ready for slicing.
-I think this brisket is so wonderful to serve family-style in the kitchen, so everyone can load their plates as desired.
-I served it with my creamy White Cheddar & Green Chile Shells I made this week.
-It made the perfect accompaniment.
+After a quick massage, the meat goes directly in the oven with a little broth in the bottom of the pan to keep it moist.
+After the meat is tender, a simple sear under the broiler after you apply the barbecue sauce, and it’s ready for slicing.
+I think this brisket is so wonderful to serve family-style in the kitchen, so everyone can load their plates “buffet style.”
+I served this brisket with my creamy White Cheddar & Green Chile Shells. for a delicious accompaniment.

 3 pound brisket